Jermaine Alfred

-Jermaine Alfred (born August 11, 1976) is a former American football quarterback in the Arena Football League who played for the Orlando Predators and New Orleans VooDoo.
+Jermaine Alfred (born August 11, 1976) is an American former football quarterback in the Arena Football League who played for the Orlando Predators and New Orleans VooDoo.
 He played college football for the Baylor Bears.

 College career

-Alfred played quarterback for Baylor from 1995-1999, appearing in 36 games, only playing a full season as a starter in 1999 going 1-10 that year.
+Alfred played quarterback for Baylor from 1995 to 1999, appearing in 36 games, only playing a full season as a starter in 1999 going 1-10 that year.
 He did not play in 1997.
 He finished his college career with 3,968 passing yards, 16 touchdowns, and 22 interceptions as well as 5 rushing scores and a single punt his senior year.